foundriesio/docs/source/reference-manual/testing/fiotest.rst

 .. _ref-fiotest:

-fiotest
+Fiotest
 =======

-The Factory includes a simple, but effective way to manage automated testing.
+Your Factory includes a simple but effective way to manage automated testing.
-It's managed by a feature called the Device Gateway Testing API.
+It is managed by the Device Gateway Testing API feature.
 This API allows registered devices to report the results of tests.
-The Factory makes the raw results of these tests available through api.foundries.io.
-Fioctl® also includes the ability to summarize test results.
+Your Factory makes the raw results of these tests available through ``api.foundries.io``.
+The Fioctl® Factory management tool also includes the ability to summarize test results.

 The Model
 ---------